ethereum-optimism/specs/specs/fjord/derivation.md

 A block with a gas limit of 30 Million gas has a maximum theoretical size of 7.5 Megabytes by being filled up with transactions have only zeroes.
 Currently, a byte with the value `0` consumes 4 gas.
-If the block gas limit is raised above 40 Million gas, it is possible to create a block that is large than `MAX_RLP_BYTES_PER_CHANNEL`.
+If the block gas limit is raised above 40 Million gas, it is possible to create a block that is larger than `MAX_RLP_BYTES_PER_CHANNEL`.
 L2 blocks cannot be split across channels which means that a block that is larger than `MAX_RLP_BYTES_PER_CHANNEL` cannot be batch submitted.